Todd Graham

-Michael Todd Graham (born December 5, 1964) is an American college football coach and former player who serves as an offensive analyst for TCU.
-He was most recently the head football coach at the University of Hawaiʻi at Mānoa.
+Michael Todd Graham (born December 5, 1964) is an American college football coach and former player who serves as an offensive analyst for Texas Christian University (TCU).
+He was previously the head football coach at the University of Hawaiʻi at Mānoa.

 Playing career

 Graham was an all-district defensive back at North Mesquite High School, from which he graduated in 1983.
 He then went on to play at East Central University in Ada, Oklahoma, where he was a two-time All-NAIA defensive back.
 After graduation from East Central, Graham briefly signed with the Arizona Cardinals of the NFL in 1987.

 Coaching career

 Graham began his coaching career in 1988 as an assistant at Poteet High School in his hometown of Mesquite.
 He later held head coaching positions at Carl Albert High School in Midwest City, Oklahoma, and Allen High School in Allen, Texas before becoming linebackers coach under Rich Rodriguez at West Virginia University in 2001.
 The following season Graham was assigned to defensive co-coordinator.

 In 2003, he was hired by Steve Kragthorpe as the defensive coordinator at Tulsa, where he helped guide the Golden Hurricane to two bowl games in three seasons.
 Graham built one of the best defensive units in Conference USA and the nation before leaving the position following his third year at Tulsa for his first head coaching stint.